WWE News: The Undertaker Was Originally Supposed To Be WWE Champion Heading Into ‘WrestleMania’

 The thought immediately shifted to Braun Strowman, but he too has been eliminated from the chance to face the Undertaker by WWE officials.
 There is still a very likely chance that the two will be paired up for something meaningful, but it won’t be at WrestleMania.

-The script has been flipped in terms of the Undertaker’s WrestleMania plans many times, but at this moment we know that he won’t win the Royal Rumble, he won’t be facing anyone from SmackDown at WrestleMania and he won’t enter the event as a champion, nor will he challenge for one.
+The script has been flipped in terms of the Undertaker’s WrestleMania plans many times, but at the moment, we know that he won’t win the Royal Rumble, he won’t be facing anyone from SmackDown at WrestleMania, and he won’t enter the event as a champion, nor will he challenge for one.

 [Featured Image by WWE]